 In a post-recession economy, Zac had limited options.
 So, his cousin suggested Salesforce to him.
 Finding time to learn was difficult, but since his factory job didn’t tax his brain too much, he could download training sessions onto his phone and listen while he worked.

 After one year of study, Zac took his first certification exam and did not pass.
-The motivation was lacking following the setback, but Zac became reinterested in reaching his goal when the plant declared it would be shutting down.
+Following the setback, his motivation was lacking, but he became reinterested in reaching his goal when the plant declared it would be shutting down.
 He increased his efforts and ultimately obtained his certification.

 After months of searching, Zac’s factory shut its doors, leaving him unemployed.
 He mentioned the difficulty of receiving unemployment benefits while caring for his child when his wife worked.